Updated: Nov 2

 To feel happy with the holidays, what do I want to happen?

 What am I planning on doing during the holidays?

-The answers to these questions will help provide you with a clear picture of what you're expecting out of yourself and others.
+The answers to these questions will help give you a clear picture of what you expect from yourself and others.
 Then, you can use your answers to see where you may need to make adjustments to your expectations.

 Demands from others

 Even if you have realistic expectations for yourself, others may have different expectations for you.
-Your parents may expect you to show up for a family but you would rather go to the event your friend is hosting.
-You may not feel comfortable getting together with people this year, but others may be expecting you to host something at your house.
+Your parents may expect you to show up for a family gathering, but you would rather go to the event your friend is hosting.
 Your kids might have a long list of gifts they're hoping to get, but you know the budget isn't going to be able to cover it this year.

 The demands from others can feel stressful.
-In addition, you may be feeling stress and anxiety over the demands you think that others have.
+In addition, you may feel stress and anxiety over the demands you think others have.

-For example, you may think that your parents will be mad and disappointed if you don't host the holiday dinner, but they may be very understanding of you not wanting to this year.
-It's easy to think we know what others are thinking and even have pre-arguments in our heads when in reality, we aren't mindreaders.
+For example, you may think that your parents will be mad and disappointed if you don't host the holiday dinner.
+But in reality, they may be very understanding of you not wanting to this year.
+It's easy to think we know what others are thinking and even hold pre-arguments in our heads.

 If you feel pressure from the demands of others, learning to set healthy boundaries can be helpful.
 Your boundaries help you determine what you will and won't allow in your life.
 If you need help and support in learning how to set boundaries, one of our licensed mental health professionals at The NEST can help.